gyrsec/gyrsec.github.io/docs/VMs/HTB/Active.md

 ![](https://gyrsec.github.io/zATTACHMENTS/Pasted%20image%2020240626002349.png)

-we can get the user flag through the Users share but the account name SVC_TGS sounds like a hint for kerberoasting, and grabbing a flag without a shell is not as satisfying.
+I can get the user flag through the Users share but the account name SVC_TGS sounds like a hint for kerberoasting, and grabbing a flag without a shell is not as satisfying.
 I used impacket-GetUserSPNS for kerberoasting

 ![](https://gyrsec.github.io/zATTACHMENTS/Pasted%20image%2020240626005214.png)

-and hashcat makes quick work of cracking
+Hashcat makes quick work of cracking
 `hashcat -m 13100 --force -a 0 hashes.kerberoast /usr/share/seclists/Passwords/Leaked-Databases/rockyou.txt`

 ![](https://gyrsec.github.io/zATTACHMENTS/Pasted%20image%2020240626005347.png)

-you can use `hashcat --show [hash file]` to view previously cracked passwords, using the administrator password with psexec we get a remote shell as system!
+You can use `hashcat --show [hash file]` to view previously cracked passwords, using the administrator password with psexec I get a remote shell as system!

 ![](https://gyrsec.github.io/zATTACHMENTS/Pasted%20image%2020240626005844.png)

-All in all a very easy box but it is a nice break from all the hackthebox vms I have been going through lately which start with a web application
+All in all a very easy box but it is a nice break from all the hackthebox vms I have been going through lately which start with a web application.